readytensor/rt_forecasting_xgb/README.md

-# XGBoost Forecasting Model in Scikit-Learn
+# XGBoost Forecasting Model

-This is an implementation of a XGBoost Forecasting Model in Scikit-Learn as per Ready Tensor specifications.
+This is an implementation of a XGBoost Forecasting Model as per Ready Tensor specifications.
 The workflow is as follows:

 - Timeseries data is converted into tabular form by extracting multiple windows of data from the timeseries.
 Individual time steps become columns in the tabular data.
 - When dataset contains exogenous features, they are also converted into tabular form and the columns are concatenated.